Tradition Meets Tomorrow: FAOA's Legacy of Leadership

 FAO+Connect is your gateway to an unparalleled community of Foreign Area Officers and international specialists.
 Engage in discussions, access mentorship opportunities, and dive into a wealth of resources tailored to your professional growth.
 Stay informed about upcoming FAOA events, connect with peers across the globe, and tap into our FAO Bridge program to transition your military expertise into new, impactful civilian roles.
 Join FAO+Connect and be part of a community that's shaping the future of international affairs.

-Spouses may now join FAOA for a discounted rate of $10 per year - to join, send an email to membership@faoa.org (all others join FAO Connect with link below).
+Spouses may now join FAOA for a discounted rate of $10 per year - to join, send an email to membership@faoa.org or the member can retrieve the token/link for their spouse in FAO Connect under the “Welcome” tab..

 Current FAOA Members: If you are already a FAOA member, create a FAO+Connect account—it is included in your membership - send a note to membership@faoa.org, we will get you in - we will send you a log in token before you set up your account.
 Note: your previous log-in credential to our old website will not get you in.
 If you are a lifetime member, please send us a note so we can properly configure your account prior to setting up your FAO+Connect account.
 Seeking Membership in FAOA: If you are joining FAOA today, FAO+Connect is the forum to do so.
 FAOA membership is $60 a year, which goes to the non-profit supporting our FAOs and their families through our Educate, Bridge and Cultivate Pillars.
 FAOA reserves the right to decline membership applications.